 It’s quite possible that you’ll end up with a range of images that can stand-alone from each other and be shared or displayed in a variety of different ways.

 But you’ll also end up with a series of photos that, when placed together in a well edited and cohesive series, tell a story that’s far richer and visually more interesting than a single image.

 When it comes to traditional forms of publishing, you’ll usually be paid more for a series of images than you will for a single one, except in the case of a cover photo.

 7. Separation And Simplicity | The Heart Of Great Composition

 All of the images in this post were made during an extensive trip I undertook to Iceland.
-I traveled all the way around the island and also explored some of the (interior) highlands.
-Iceland is a spectacular country, a mecca for landscape photography, which is why I'm very excited about my upcoming Iceland Photography Tour which will be held during August, 2016.
-If you're at all interested please check out the link below.
+I travelled all the way around the island and also explored some of the interior Highlands region.